hsylin/DL-Robot-RubiksCubeSolver/README.md

 - **API Modularization**: I plan to modularize key components—including PointNetGPD for grasping pose estimation, robotic arm control, gripper manipulation, and Kociemba’s two-phase algorithm—into distinct APIs.
 This modular design will allow for seamless integration with the LLM-based planner, improving system flexibility, scalability, and reusability across a wider range of robotic applications.

 - **Lighting Adjustment API**: To enhance visual processing robustness under varying environmental conditions, I propose the development of a lighting adjustment API.
-This API will dynamically adjust camera parameters, including exposure and white balance, to ensure optimal system performance and maintain reliability across different lighting scenarios.
+This API will dynamically adjust camera parameters to ensure optimal system performance and maintain reliability across different lighting scenarios.

 ## Reference